moonrepo/setup-rust/README.md

 - `bins` - Comma-separated list of global binaries to install into Cargo.
 - `cache` - Toggle caching of directories.
 Defaults to `true`.
+- `cache-base` - Base branch/ref to save a warmup cache on.
+Other branches/refs will restore from this base.
 - `cache-target` - Name of the target profile to cache.
 Defaults to `debug`.
 - `channel` - Toolchain specification/channel to explicitly install.
 - `components` - Comma-separated list of additional components to install.